Rent Increase Facts | Answer |

 Does Tennessee Have Rent Control?

 Tennessee does not have rent control laws limiting the amount that landlords ask for rent.
-In addition, state law prohibits local governments from establishing rent control laws.
+State law prohibits local governments from establishing their own rent control ordinances.

 When Can a Landlord Raise Rent in Tennessee?